Do you use a washcloth to cleanse your face?

 The last time I used one was only a couple of days ago, and it inspired me to write this post about the pros and cons of washcloths.
 So, let’s get started:

-Why Should I Use A Washcloth?
+Why Should You Use A Washcloth?

-- It exfoliates skin: a washcloth provides a gentle exfoliating action even sensitive skin can usually tolerate well.
+- It exfoliates skin: A washcloth provides a gentle exfoliating action even sensitive skin can usually tolerate well.
 And, when skin is exfoliated, it looks smoother and brighter.

-Why Should I NOT Use A Washcloth?
+Why Should You NOT Use A Washcloth?

 If you’re looking for an excuse not to use a washcloth, here are a couple: